ray-project/ray/python/ray/rllib/README.rst

 Ray RLlib: A Composable and Scalable Reinforcement Learning Library
 ===================================================================

 This README provides a brief technical overview of RLlib.
-See also the `user documentation <http://ray.readthedocs.io/en/latest/rllib.html>`__.
+See also the `user documentation <http://ray.readthedocs.io/en/latest/rllib.html>`__ and `NIPS symposium paper <https://drive.google.com/open?id=1lDMOFLMUQXn8qGtuahOBUwjmFb2iASxu>`__.

 RLlib currently provides the following algorithms: